damolinx/vscode-sorbetto/README.md

 </p>

 The following entries are available on the language status item:
-- `Sorbet Configuration`: shows the active Sorbet LSP configuration name as set via `sorbetto.sorbetLspConfiguration`, along with a quick `Settings` action to modify it.
+- `Sorbet Configuration`: shows the active Sorbet LSP configuration name as set via `sorbetto.sorbetLspConfiguration`, along with a quick `Configure` action to modify it.
 - `Sorbet Status`: displayes the current status of the Sorbet LSP, including a busy indicator.
 The `Output` action brings the `Sorbetto` Output pane into view for checking log entries.

 # Sorbet Snippets